-- 2.1 That the Growth Fund will fund the following additional places at both primary and secondary schools, where expansion is requested and agreed in advance by Slough: - a) Bulge classes including at new schools; - b) Permanent expansions at maintained schools until a school is full in all year groups; and - c) New places in excess of Planned Admission Numbers (PAN). - 2.2 That the forecast outturn for 2017-18 in Appendix A is noted and the updated allocation of Growth Funding for 2018-19 as shown on Appendix C is agreed. - 2.3 That consideration is given to providing additional funding to academies in the second year after opening a bulge class to reflect the growth between October Censuses. - 2.4 That the costs of underwriting places at Grove Academy are noted and consideration is given to utilising a percentage of the 2017-18 Growth Fund underspend to contribute towards this cost.
+- 2.1 That the Growth Fund will fund the following additional places at both primary and secondary schools, where expansion is requested and agreed in advance by Slough Borough Council: - a) Bulge classes including at new schools; - b) Permanent expansions at maintained schools and academies until a school is full in all year groups (and when new classes are opened); and - c) New places in excess of Planned Admission Numbers (PAN). - 2.2 That the forecast outturn for 2018-19 in Appendix A is noted and the updated allocations of Growth Funding for 2019-20 as shown in Appendix B are agreed. - 2.3 That consideration is again given to providing additional funding to academies in the second year after opening a bulge class to reflect the growth between October Censuses. - 2.4 That consideration is given to utilising a percentage of the projected underspends in 2018-19 and 2019-20 to contribute towards the Council's costs for underwriting places at Grove Academy. - 2.5 That consideration is given to the request from schools for a Falling Rolls Fund.